infernojs/inferno/README.md

 Let's start with some code.
 As you can see, Inferno intentionally keeps the same, good, design ideas as React regarding components: one-way data flow and separation of concerns.

 In these examples, JSX is used via the [Inferno JSX Babel Plugin](https://github.com/infernojs/babel-plugin-inferno) to provide a simple way to express Inferno virtual DOM.
+You do not need to use JSX, it's completely **optional**, you can use [hyperscript](https://github.com/trueadm/inferno/tree/master/packages/inferno-hyperscript) or [createElement](https://github.com/trueadm/inferno/tree/master/packages/inferno-create-element) (like React does).

 ```jsx
 import Inferno from 'inferno';